Rare monkeypox outbreak in U.K., Europe and U.S.: What is it and should we worry?

 Typically, people catch monkeypox from animals in West Africa or central Africa and import the virus to other countries.
 Person-to-person transmission isn't common, as it requires close contact with bodily fluids, such as saliva from coughing or pus from the lesions.
 So the risk to the general population is low, the U.K. health agency notes.

-But in England, 7 of the 8 cases don't involve recent travel to Africa, suggesting the patients involved in those cases caught the virus in England.
-On top of that, those individuals haven't had contact with the one patient known to have traveled to Nigeria, the UKHSA reported Tuesday.
-Together, this data suggests the virus is spreading in the community undetected.
+But in England, the vast majority of the 50-plus cases don't involve recent travel to Africa, suggesting the patients involved in those cases caught the virus in England.

 "Presumably this is cryptic spread from an imported case(s)," virologist Angie Rasmussen of the Vaccine and Infectious Disease Organization tweeted on Monday.

-In the U.S., the patient in Massachusetts had not recently traveled to countries where the disease occurs but had visited Canada.
+In the U.S., one patient, in Massachusetts, had not recently traveled to countries where the disease occurs but had visited Canada.

 In addition, there's evidence the virus could be spreading through a new route: sexual contact.
 "What is even more bizarre is finding cases that appear to have acquired the infection via sexual contact," epidemiologist Mateo Prochazka at the UKHSA tweeted.
 "This is a novel route of transmission that will have implications for outbreak response and control."

-Note: Editor's note: This story was updated on May 23 to reflect the latest case counts.